Logan Kelly

 Why Is Now the Right Time to Establish MCP Governance?

-How Waxell handles this: Waxell has first-class MCP support built into its policy engine — tool-level allowlisting, tool result inspection (scanning for injection patterns and PII before results enter agent context), and session-level sequence analysis.
-You define which MCP tools each agent is permitted to call and under what conditions; Waxell enforces those rules at every invocation.
-See what runtime governance looks like →
+How Waxell handles this: Waxell has first-class MCP support built into its policy engine — tool-level allowlisting and scoping, tool result inspection (scanning for injection patterns and PII before results enter agent context), and session-level sequence analysis.
+Waxell Runtime enforces these rules at every invocation pre-execution, with 26 policy categories out of the box and no agent rebuild required.
+For MCP servers you didn't build — vendor integrations, marketplace connectors, third-party tools — Waxell Connect governs them with no SDK and no code changes required.
+Request early access →

 Frequently Asked Questions